Facett is the world's first self-fit modular hearing aid. Designed for Blamey Saunders hears Facett was launched on

 The Incus, developed for Blamey Saunders Hears in 2013, enables the user of a hearing aid to tailor their hearing experience on-the-go.
 The programmer sits between the hearing aid and a mobile device and allows for discreet switching of hearing programs - e.g. from bike riding to a church service – to ensure the user has full hearing in all conditions.

-The Incus is part of the IHearYou self fit hearing system that won the inaugural Good Design Award for Social Innovation in 2013.
+The Incus is part of the IHearYou self fit hearing system that won the inaugural Good Design Award, Social Innovation, 2015 and the Good Design Award Product Design - Medical and Scientific, 2015.